alexramos657/osticket-prereqs/README.md

 <img src="https://i.imgur.com/DC8UtRj.png" height="80%" width="80%" alt="Setting Up in Azure"/>
 <br />
 <br />
 In HeidiSQL right click Unnamed> Create> New Database> Name it osTicket> OK.
-Then continue to fill out the database portion of osTicket setup.
-Click Install Now when done.:
+Then continue to fill out the database portion of osTicket setup with the correct database name "osTicket," and your MySQL username and password.
 </p>
 <img src="https://i.imgur.com/4YuHjzT.png" height="80%" width="80%" alt="Setting Up in Azure"/>
 <br />